Sudeley Castle: Victorian renaissance

 The chapel is a Grade I* listed property, as "Church of St Mary".
-The summary states "Circa 1460 for Ralph Boteler, late C15 or early C16 north aisle, restored 1859-'63 by Sir G.G.
+The summary states "Circa 1460 for Ralph Boteler, late C15 or early C16 north aisle, restored 1859–'63 by Sir G.G.
 Scott for J.C.
 Dent".
 (Ralph Boteler, 1st Baron Sudeley was the owner during the first restoration of the castle and the chapel.)
 The summary goes on to state that the chapel exterior dates primarily to the 15th and 16th centuries and the "interior nearly all to 1859".

-When the Sudeley was habitable again, the brothers set about filling the castle with art and antiques, buying up a considerable part of Horace Walpole's collection during the Strawberry Hill House Sale of 1842, an auction that lasted 32 days.
+When Sudeley was habitable again, the brothers set about filling the castle with art and antiques, buying up a considerable part of Horace Walpole's collection during the Strawberry Hill House Sale of 1842, an auction that lasted 32 days.
 One report states that they furnished the home with "a remarkable antiquarian collection of furniture, glass and paintings that further fleshed out its history, including some very discerning purchases from the Strawberry Hill sale in 1842".

-By 1855, both brothers had died and the castle was inherited by the Dent Brothers' nephew, John Croucher Dent, and his wife, Emma, of the wealthy silk manufacturer family, the Brocklehursts of Macclesfield, who set about improving the castle and adding to its collections.
+By 1855, both brothers had died and the castle was inherited by the Dent brothers' nephew, John Croucher Dent, and his wife, Emma, of the wealthy silk manufacturer family, the Brocklehursts of Macclesfield, who set about improving the castle and adding to its collections.

-Emma entertained on a vast scale, throwing costume balls and soirees, often hosting more than 2,000 guests a year; she was also a voracious letter writer, a number of which survive in the castle collection, including ones from Florence Nightingale.
+Emma entertained on a vast scale, throwing costume balls and soirees, often hosting more than 2,000 guests a year; she was also a prolific letter writer, a number of which survive in the castle collection, including ones from Florence Nightingale.

 In 1859, Emma decided to attempt a re-creation of a historic garden.
 In 1885, she began to "substantially enlarge the house and its services ... she remodelled the western side of the castle through the full length of both courtyards, overbuilding one section of the ruins, and beginning a new tower at its north-east corner".
 In 1892, she built a "north lodge" on the property.
 She also arranged for Winchcombe to get its "first piped water supply in 1887".

 After Henry Dent Brocklehurst and his wife Marion inherited the property in 1900, they redecorated.
 Thirty years later, their son, Jack, arranged to "reconfigure the eastern range of the building" and "the creation of a panelled library furnished with an Elizabethan fireplace".
 His wife Mary brought the "Walter Morrison fine picture collection" to the castle; the majority of pieces are still on site.